Robin Moulder: Jack Off Jill

 Moulder was with Jack Off Jill from its inception to its demise, having written or co-written most of the music for the band over its lifetime.
-She and Jessicka were the only two permanent members, watching over a revolving door of musicians throughout the band's history, including Scott Putesky, aka Daisy Berkowitz, the original guitarist from Marilyn Manson, and Chris Vrenna of Tweaker, formerly of Nine Inch Nails.
+She and Jessicka were the only two permanent members, watching over a revolving door of musicians throughout the band's history, including Scott Putesky, Daisy Berkowitz, the original guitarist from Marilyn Manson, and Chris Vrenna of Tweaker, formerly of Nine Inch Nails.
 Fodera and Moulder finally called it quits in 2000, with Moulder not involved in the 2015 reunion of Jack Off Jill, possibly over some feud between the two musicians which remains unclear.

 On May 26, 2021, Poppy released a cover of Jack Off Jill's iconic song "Fear of Dying".
 The cover mainly keeps in line with the original song which was recorded as a single for their final album, Clear Hearts Grey Flowers.

 TCR

 After the breakup Moulder struck up a friendship with TC, formerly of the band Triggerpimp, and the two women agreed to collaborate on a project together, which would later be called TCR.
 When Moulder moved to Detroit to serve as the Chief Technology Officer for a startup company, she and TC stayed in contact and began crafting their release via phone, FedEx, and FTP along with guest musicians such as Chris Vrenna, Scott Putesky, and method from Godhead.
 Released in 2004, The Chrome Recordings was called the "best goth/industrial/whatever releases of the year" by some reviewers.

-TCR's music is self described as "A fusion of from metal, industrial, rock, and goth, with a dose of punk aggression".
+TCR's music is self described as "the sound of corroding chrome.
+A fusion of metal, industrial, rock, and goth, with a dose of punk aggression".
 The Chrome Recordings was their only album.